AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-04-20-javascript-pass-by-reference/index.md

 First, let's understand what pass by reference does *not* mean: Pass by reference does *not* mean, "We can pass in an object to a function, modify that object, and then observe the modified result even after the function returns."

-In **pass by reference**, the formal parameter is a reference variable (alias) for the argument.
+In <dfn>pass by reference</dfn>, the formal parameter is a reference variable (alias) for the argument.
 It's almost like two functions have temporarily agreed to call a single object by two names (one original and one alias) and to pretend that the two are equivalent.
 Or, in less accurate terms, you can think of it like a function "borrowing" a variable from another stack frame but calling it something else.

-There's a classic **litmus test** to check if a language supports passing by reference: whether you can swap two numbers (the following code is written in JavaScript):
+As I alluded to in the introduction to this article, there's a classic litmus test to check if a language supports passing by reference: whether you can swap two numbers by passing them in to a function (the following code is written in JavaScript):

 ```javascript {data-copyable=true}
 function swap(a, b) {